 Commitment and Benefits:

-Training begins September 1, 2024.
+Training begins September 1, 2025.
 The fellowship in child clinical psychology is for a two-year period on a full-time basis.
 Candidates must have completed all requirements for their doctoral degree prior to beginning the residency program.
 Only graduates of APA/CPA-accredited doctoral programs and APA/CPA-accredited doctoral internships will be considered.
 Fellows are expected to have received experience in psychological assessment at the graduate school and internship level.
 Fellows receive appointments through the Johns Hopkins University School of Medicine.
-The current stipend for first year fellows (PGYI) is $54,840, which includes eight holidays, two weeks of vacation and one week of professional/conference time per year.
+The current wage for first year fellows (PGYI) is $62,132, which includes eight holidays, two weeks of vacation and one week of professional/conference time per year.
 Health insurance is available.

 Application Process: